FASTECH logo

 8 Vehicle Manufacturers Working on Hydrogen Fuel Cell Cars

-Admittedly, the idea of a hydrogen-powered car is nothing new.
+The idea of a hydrogen-powered car is nothing new.
 More than 200 years ago, the first internal combustion engine ran on hydrogen and oxygen.
-But these new models are different.
+But the latest models of hydrogen cars are different.
 Hydrogen fuel cell electric vehicles (FCEVs) are ultra-efficient, converting pure hydrogen gas into electricity without producing any harmful tailpipe emissions.

 Toyota